 Looking for an all-in-one video, GPS tracking and telematics solution?
 EROAD Clarity Solo is the perfect option for light- and medium-duty vehicles, mixed fleets and ELD-exempt heavy trucks.
 Click here to check it out.

-From a carrier’s point of view, driver dash cams offer plenty of benefits: protection against legal claims, potential insurance savings and increased safety through better driver coaching.
+From a carrier’s point of view, fleet dash cams offer many benefits: protection against legal claims, potential insurance savings and increased safety through better driver coaching.
 Drivers, on the other hand, may be wary of fleet dash cams, which they often see as intruding on their privacy.

 But the truth is that cameras also offer protection to drivers.
 In a world where drivers are often assumed to be at fault for accidents – despite research that shows that they’re not – video evidence from dash cams can be crucial to exoneration.

 Are you considering adding dash cams to your fleet (if you’re not, you should be!) and concerned about pushback from your drivers?
 Check out these strategies for getting your drivers on board with dash cams.

 Explain How Dash Cams Protect Drivers

 Dash cams protect commercial drivers.
 This is a powerful point to make when talking to your drivers about adding cameras to your fleet.